tylerdance/Asteroids-game/README.md

 ## Objective

-- Destroy as many asteroids as you can before impact
+- Destroy 6 before impact.

-- If you can manage to destroy 5 before impact, your mission complete message will be delivered promptly
+- If you can manage to destroy 5 before impact, your mission complete message will be delivered promptly.

 ## Instructions